 How much will it cost?
 The fee for typesetting is generally arranged between client and typesetter, although I may be able to provide a rough estimate at the outset.
 In general, my colleague offers both cover design and typesetting packages (for paperback and Kindle e-book), starting at £350–£400.

 What happens next?
-After typesetting is complete, I arrange for a proof copy of the book to be printed.
-This is sent to the proofreader for the third and final stage of editing: 3.
+After typesetting is complete, the PDF file can be uploaded to the self-publishing platform (along with the completed cover design).
+Once the submission is accepted, a proof copy of the book can be printed.
+The proof copy is then sent to the proofreader for the third and final stage of the editing process: 3.
 Proofreading